DanCharousek/firefox-extension-with-vue/Article/article-part_1.md

         "version": "1.0.0"
     }

-This is the smallest working configuration for a firefox extension to work.
+This is the smallest working configuration for a Firefox extension to work.
 As you can guess, it's not very useful at the moment, but it's a good start.

 I hope each property in the `manifest.json` file is self-explanatory, but just to be sure, here's quick overview:

 * **manifest_version** - Indicates the version of manifest file itself.
-For more details visit Mozilla's documentation [link here?].
+For more details visit Mozilla's documentation [https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json].
-* **name** - This is how we named our extension
+* **name** - This is what we named our extension
 * **version** - This is a string that indicates current version of our extension.
 You can name it whatever you want, but there are some conventions that you can follow.
 For more information see [Semver](https://semver.org).

 Right now our whole project looks like this.